pedropaim/Quad-Rotor-Controller/README.md

 velZCmd = CONSTRAIN(velZCmd, -maxDescentRate, maxAscentRate);
 ```

-A vertical acceleration control signal u_bar is then computed as the sum of the vertical position error times control gain kpPosZ, the vertical velocity error times control gain kpVelZ and a commanded acceleration feedforward term accelZCmd.
-Additionally, an integral term is added with control gain KiPosZ.
+A vertical acceleration control signal u_bar is then computed as the sum of the vertical position error times control gain kpPosZ (kpPosZ = 25), the vertical velocity error times control gain kpVelZ (kpVelZ = 10) and a commanded acceleration feedforward term accelZCmd.
+Additionally, an integral term is added with control gain KiPosZ (KiPosZ = 35).

 ```
 integratedAltitudeError += (posZCmd - posZ)*dt;